romainbossut/mortgasimfront/WEBSITE_DESCRIPTION.md

 ## 📋 Example Scenarios

-### Scenario 1: Overpayment Strategy
+### Scenario 1: Overpayment Strategy Optimization
-*"Should I overpay my mortgage or save more?"*
+*"Should I overpay my mortgage, when, and how much?"*
+- Model different overpayment amounts and timing
 - Compare mortgage overpayments vs additional savings
-- See long-term net worth impact
+- See impact on mortgage payoff timeline and total interest
-- Identify optimal payment strategy
+- Identify optimal overpayment strategy for your situation

 ### Scenario 2: Remortgage Planning
 *"When should I remortgage and what rate do I need?"*